ubcxzhang/DesignCTPB/README.md

 ## How to run in R:

-Sys.setenv(RETICULATE_PYTHON='python_path')
+Sys.setenv(RETICULATE_PYTHON='python_path')# Note that please specify one python version here instead of using the default r-reticulate python environment, which may encounter errors

 library(DesignCTPB)

 res <- plot_clinical()

-res$plot_alpha #to the 3-d rotatable plot of optimal alpha versus r2 and r3
+res$plot_alpha # to the 3-d rotatable plot of optimal alpha versus r2 and r3

-res$plot_power #to the 3-d rotatable plot of optimal power versus r2 and r3
+res$plot_power # to the 3-d rotatable plot of optimal power versus r2 and r3

 res$opt_r_split